 3. Try CPC bidding

 Bidding on clicks instead of impressions ensures that you’re only paying for the highest-value readers who see your ad — the ones who actually click on it!
 Note that our auction takes the CTR of CPC ads into account, so you may have to spend some time optimizing your image and targeting to ensure your ad is getting enough clicks to remain competitive and continue being shown to readers.
+Read these tips from successful CPC advertisers on how to make the most of this bidding strategy.

 If your ad isn’t ROI-positive…